Gentle Leader vs. prong collar (pinch collar)

 For example, if I’m walking my dog downtown while talking with a friend and holding a coffee in one hand, the Gentle Leader comes in handy.
 It allows me to “check out” a bit from dog training.

-Ace experiences some anxiety in the car, and the Gentle Leader has always worked to help him chill out a bit.
-The fabric around his muzzle calms him and puts him in a less excited state of mind.
+My dog Ace was anxious in the car, and the Gentle Leader worked to help him chill out a bit.
+The fabric around his muzzle calmed him and put him in a less excited state of mind.

-As another example, my former foster dog was feeling stressed out at a dog show event we attended.
+As another example, my foster dog was feeling stressed out at an adoption event we attended.
 He was barking at me and having difficulty settling down.
 When I put his Gentle Leader on him, he was able to lie down next to me and relax.

 The Gentle Leader is also a good tool to keep my dog from pulling and making those “choking” noises.